 Paul has spent a lifetime in the auction business.
 Shortly after graduating from Georgetown University’s Business School, he passed the CPA exam.
 Since then he has focused his time on expanding all aspects of Alex Cooper.
 In addition to being a licensed Realtor, he also has a certified general license for real estate appraising.
 Paul is an expert in the field of real estate having participated in thousands of commercial, multi-family, industrial and residential auction sales throughout Maryland and Washington DC over the course of 40+ years.
 In addition, a major focus of his is expanding Alex Cooper’s fine arts auctions.
 When he is not working hard to improve business, you will find him spending time with his family, on the golf course, or traveling.

-Kathleen graduated from Vanderbilt University with a Bachelor of Arts in Art History in 1991 and went on to further her studies in Art and Design at the American College of Art in Atlanta.
-Prior to joining Alex Cooper as the Director of Modern and Contemporary Art, Kathleen was the Founder and Creative Director of a successful art consulting firm, K. Hamill Art, which focused on promoting and selling the work of Baltimore artists.
-At Alex Cooper she created an initiative to present, promote and feature underrepresented artists at auction.
-Kathleen is currently serving her second term as a Trustee on the Board of Trustees for the Maryland Art Place as well as serving as a liaison on their Program Advisory Committee and has been featured in Baltimore Magazine and Mutual Art.
-She is currently developing an art based non-profit focusing on underserved children in Baltimore City which is slated to launch fall of 2020.
-Kathleen lives with her photographer fiancé, two dogs, a cat with thumbs and two almost grown children who have no interest in art.
+Kathleen graduated from Vanderbilt University with a Bachelor of Arts in Art History and went on to further her studies in Art and Design at the American College of Art and Design in Atlanta.
+Prior to joining Alex Cooper as the Director of Modern and Contemporary Art, Kathleen was the Director of a successful art consulting firm, K. Hamill Art, which focused on promoting and selling the work of Baltimore artists.
+At Alex Cooper she created an initiative to present, promote and feature underrepresented artist at auction.
+Kathleen is currently serving her second term as a Trustee on the Board of Trustees for the Maryland Art Place as well as sitting on their Program Advisory Committee and has been featured in Baltimore Magazine and Mutual Art.
+She is currently focusing on an auction based avenue for promoting emerging artists, moving into the NFT world and broadening Alex Cooper’s private art placement program.
+Kathleen is married to a photographer, has two grown children, and an ever expanding collection of art.

 Lisa graduated from Baylor University in 1990 with a BA in French and Art History.
 Lisa has been working in the auction market for over 15 years.
 Currently, her responsibilities include representing Alex Cooper in the Washington, DC area, generating and securing new business, researching, cataloguing and participating in the auctions.
 Lisa is a published author and lecturer “Politics, Patriotism and Protest Movements: An Evolving Relationship Between Women and Their Undergarments.”
 Lisa’s parents are retired teachers, artists and natural collectors and she blames them for her unusual collecting tastes.
 They also instilled in her a quest for adventure and knowledge.
 She travels as frequently as possible.
 She lived in France and speaks fluent French.